A Guide for Education Management Information System (EMIS)

 9. Resource Management

-It also extends pretty effectively to managing human resources, like teacher assignments and timetables, which is a big organizational win.
+It also extends pretty effectively to managing human resources, like teacher assignments and timetables, which is a bi-organisational win.
 Proper resource management really ensures that the school’s assets are used in the most effective way possible, which directly impacts budget and operations.

 10. Examination and Grading Management

-This module largely automates the whole process of creating exams, managing all the grading, and generating report cards, which is a huge time-saver.
-Teachers can input grades directly into the system, which then efficiently calculates final scores and GPAs, significantly reducing the risk of manual errors.
+This module simplifies the creation of exams, automatically processes all grading, and produces report cards, saving a huge amount of time.
+Teachers can enter their grades in the system, which then automatically computes the final grades and GPAs efficiently, minimising the possibility of human calculation error.

 It also offers a very secure and transparent way to share results with both students and parents, fostering trust.
-The system ensures that the entire examination process is fair, consistent, and genuinely efficient for everyone involved.
+The system ensures that the entire examination process is fair, consistent, and genuinely efficient for everyone involved, while also supporting continuous progress tracking through an Individual Learning Plan (ILP).

 11. Finance and Budget Management